 “It’s genetic” or “it’s in [my/their/our/the] genes” are many times the go-to arguments when explaining traits that might deviate from the normal.
 This person is super-good at cycling; it’s in the person’s genes.
 I drink too much, but it’s in my genes.
 The argument is magic as it often seems it can explain the unexplainable.

 Sure, genes have an immense impact on our lives.
-But people many times miss appreciating that genes are not the be-all and end-all of realities.
+But people often miss appreciating that genes are not the be-all and end-all of realities.
 Sometimes your surroundings can control your outcomes, for example, in the form of epigenetics or social pressure, and sometimes it’s just a matter of personal choices in life.
 A specific gene will not one day trigger you to start binging the six-pack of beers in front of you; many factors need to coincide for your alcoholism to kick in.

-The Gattaca movie nicely communicates this problematic.
+The Gattaca movie nicely communicates this problem.

 Of note, the name Gattaca is based on the four letters that represent the DNA nucleobases that form the DNA codes, namely guanine (G), adenine (A), thymine (T), and cytosine (C).